-The Pupillage Gateway opened last week on 8 January, giving aspiring barristers a month to apply for pupillage at their chosen chambers before the Gateway closes again on Thursday 7 February.
-Meanwhile, a handful of other barristers’ chambers have set earlier application deadlines.
+The Pupillage Gateway opens today (7 January).
+Prospective barristers now have a month to apply for pupillage vacancies at barristers’ chambers before the Gateway closes on Friday 7 February.
+Meanwhile, some other sets have earlier application deadlines.

-January is obviously a crucial time for prospective barristers.
-Here are a few tips for producing polished, well-researched applications over the next couple of weeks.
+Here is LawCareers.Net’s advice for producing polished pupillage applications over the next couple of weeks.

 Submit before the deadline